Thermal Topology Collapse: Universal Physical Patch Attacks on Infrared Vision Systems: Experiments

-\textbf{Implementation Details.} The dimension of the adversarial Curved-Blocks is set to $D = 6$, with the width restricted to $1/4$ of the target bounding box height.
-The topological safety threshold is set to $\tau = 0.45$.
-The hyperparameters of the PSO algorithm~\cite{kennedy1995particle} used for global optimization are configured as follows: population size $N = 50$, maximum iterations $K = 10$, inertia weight $\omega = 0.9$, cognitive and social coefficients $c_1 = 1.6$ and $c_2 = 1.4$, respectively, and random factors $r_1 = 0.5$ and $r_2 = 0.5$.
-This configuration achieves an optimal balance between computational overhead and convergence stability.
+\textbf{Implementation Details.} The default Curved-Block dimension is set to $D=6$, and the perturbation width is restricted to $W_p=1/4$ of the target bounding-box height.
+The topological safety threshold is set to $\tau=0.45$, following the feasible-space constraint in Section~\ref{sec3}.
+For PSO~\cite{kennedy1995particle}, we use population size $N_p=50$, maximum iterations $K=10$, inertia weight $\omega=0.9$, cognitive coefficient $c_1=1.6$, social coefficient $c_2=1.4$, and fixed acceleration scalars $r_1=r_2=0.5$.
+These settings keep the offline search budget fixed across samples, which matches the universal deployment protocol.
 All experiments are conducted on a single NVIDIA RTX 4090 GPU.